otherguy/k8s-pod-cleanup-operator/README.md

-# ☸️ K8s Pod Cleanup Operator
+# ☸️ Kubernetes Pod Cleanup Operator

 A Kubernetes Operator to clean up expired pods in any desired non-running state.

-## 🛠 What does it do?
+## What does it do? 🛠

 This lightweight Kubernetes Operator will clean up expired pods in any desired non-running state.